abangiraprecious/a_bugs_life/html_css/notes.md

 ### CSS
 - cascading style sheets
-- used to style our websites, html elements.
+- used to style our websites, html elements